Granblue Fantasy Versus

-Granblue Fantasy Versus is a 2.5D fighting game developed by Arc System Works for the PlayStation 4.
-It is based on the role-playing video game Granblue Fantasy, and it was released in Japan and Asia by Cygames, and TSS Ventures (Tencent, Square Enix, and Sega) respectively on February 6, 2020, and North America by Marvelous' Xseed Games on March 3, 2020.
-Microsoft Windows release was officially announced for March 13, 2020, to commemorate the 6th anniversary of the series.
-A sequel, Granblue Fantasy Versus: Rising, will be released in 2023.
+Granblue Fantasy Versus is a 2.5D fighting game developed by Arc System Works for the Microsoft Windows and PlayStation 4.
+It is based on the role-playing video game Granblue Fantasy, and was released in Japan and Asia by Cygames and Sega, respectively on February 6, 2020, and in the west by Xseed Games and Marvelous Europe in March.
+The PC Windows version was released worldwide on March 13 in the same year.
+A sequel, Granblue Fantasy Versus: Rising, was released on December 14, 2023.

 Gameplay

 Granblue Fantasy Versus is mainly a fighting game where the goal is to eliminate the opponent by using a combination of attacks to empty their character's life bar enough times to win the match.
-Each character has special abilities called "Skybound Arts," which correspond to skills that the character is able to use in the main Granblue Fantasy game.
+Each character has special abilities called "Skybound Arts", which correspond to skills that the character is able to use in the main Granblue Fantasy game.
 In an attempt to make the game more accessible to new players, each Skybound Arts can be triggered with a simple button press, but the player will have to wait for a short cooldown period before they can use it again.
-However, if the player uses a more advanced combination of movement and button presses to launch the attack, the cooldown time on the skill will be shortened.
+If the player uses a more advanced combination of movement and button presses to launch the attack, the cooldown time on the skill will be shortened.

 The game also contains a story mode called RPG Mode.
 Unlike the main game mode, RPG Mode is more of a side-scrolling, beat 'em up, action role-playing game, similar to Guilty Gear Judgment.
 The story mode includes exclusive bosses and minions to battle, setting weapon grids, and a co-op mode.

-Characters
+Playable characters

-Granblue Fantasy Versus has 12 initial characters.
-One character is unlockable through the main story, but is also available for purchase in Character Pass 1 for instant access.
-Following the game's launch, several additional characters were developed and added to the game via Character Passes.
+Granblue Fantasy Versus has 12 initial playable characters.
+One character is unlockable through the main story, but is also available for purchase in Character Pass 1 for instant access, while another serves as an alternative random slot in a free update patch.
+Following the game's launch, several additional playable characters were developed and added to the game via Character Passes.
 Purchasing the Character Pass also provides various bonuses to the main Granblue Fantasy game.
 In total, there are 25 characters.